Our Lady of Walsingham Catholic Primary School

 It is really important that parents feel welcome supported by our school and that they, in turn, appreciate the work that their children and our staff put in.

 Our school prides itself on the pastoral support that we give our families.
-We have a dedicated Pastoral Lead, Mrs Wickstead, who works in many ways to support our families:
+We have a dedicated Pastoral Support Assistant, Mrs Lambert, who works in many ways to support our families:

 • Early Help support - providing individual, personalised support depending on family requirements